-The College acts as an agent in the collection and payment of discretionary support funds.
+The College acts as an agent in the collection and payment of discretionary support funds and any other arrangements.
 Related payments received from the funding bodies and subsequent disbursements to students are excluded from the income and expenditure of the College where the College is exposed to minimal risk or enjoys minimal economic benefit related to the transaction.